danrlu/nextflow_cheatsheet/README.md

 - In DSL1, each queue channel can only be used once.
 - In DSL2, a channel can be fed into multiple processes, but each process can only be called once.
 The solution is either `.concat()` the input channels so they run as parallel processes, or put the process in a module and import multiple times from the module.
 - DSL2 also enforce that each process takes only 1 input channel, so all inputs needs to be combined into 1 channel.
 See the [cheatsheet](https://github.com/danrlu/Nextflow_cheatsheet/blob/main/nextflow_cheatsheet.pdf).

-### Nextflow reports
-- Having `report.enabled = true` and `timeline.enabled = true` in the config will let Nextflow write out report for the run.
-- They contain resource usage, status for each execution, path to working directory and time spent queueing and running for each step.
-- Extremely useful for troubleshooting and optimize resources.
-- `dag.enabled = true` will draw a flowchart for the pipeline.
-Needs graphviz installed.

 ### Acknowledgement
 - [@danielecook](https://github.com/danielecook) for getting me started with Nextflow and offering lots of help.